metayeti/YABS.js/HOWTO.md

 There are two build events we can invoke at build time, the pre-build event (occurs before the build begins) and the post-build event (occurs after the build completes).

 We can define events by adding an `"events"` entry to our build instructions file.
-Inside, we can add either `"prebuild"`, `"postbuild"` entries (or both) which are lists of scripts we wish to run in order:
+Inside, we can add either `"prebuild"`, `"postbuild"` entries (or both) and in them, a list of scripts in order we wish them to be run:

 ```JSON
   "events": {